Industry-specific foundation models

 Train

-Train industry-specific foundation models through repeatable pipelines built for domain adaptation.
+Train domain-adapted foundation models through repeatable pipelines built around sector data.

 04